-- 2.11 The requirements (a) (i) are overly prescriptive and do not allow sufficient flexibility in delivery.
+2.12 The requirements (a) - (j) are overly prescriptive and do not allow sufficient flexibility in delivery.
 We are concerned that the necessary technical and environmental information has not informed the Development Framework Plan and as such it is inappropriate to require development proposals to be consistent with this Plan.
-At the very least, the wording of criterion (a) should be amended to 'The design and layout of proposals should be informed by and be broadly consistent with the Development Framework Plan...'. - 2.12 Similarly, to allow flexibility, criterion (b) should be amended to read 'The quantum of housing proposed shall be broadly consistent with the indicative site capacity'.
-This would be consistent with the wording of other allocations in the draft Plan.
+At the very least, the wording of criterion (a) should be amended to 'The design and layout of proposals should be informed by and be broadly consistent with the Development Framework Plan...'.